-\lvlthreesection{State Machines} The IOCs of the SVD run and slow control are synchronized by a finite state machine (FSM), with four static states (\textit{Idle, Ready, Running,} and \textit{Error}) and four transitional states (\textit{Configuring, Starting, Stopping,} and \textit{Aborting}), which are adopted during the transition between the static states.
+\lvlthreesection{State machines} The IOCs of the SVD run and slow control are synchronized by a finite state machine (FSM), with four static states (\textit{Idle, Ready, Running,} and \textit{Error}) and four transitional states (\textit{Configuring, Starting, Stopping,} and \textit{Aborting}), which are adopted during the transition between the static states.
 The state diagram of the FSM is shown in figure~\ref{fig:C4_state_machine}.
-In each state the FSM accepts few request to initiate transitions to the next state.
+From each state there are typically very few possible requests to initiate the transition to the next state.
 In \textit{Idle} the IOC does not have any information about the hardware of the sub-system, and waits for a \textit{Configure} request to switch to the transitional state \textit{Configuring} as well as to execute all tasks required to initialize and configure the sub-system.
-If this was completed successfully, the FSM changes to the state \textit{Ready}, in which the system is configured and waits for the \textit{Start} request in order to initiate the transition from \textit{Ready} to \textit{Running}, in which the system is ready for data taking.
+If this is completed successfully, the FSM changes to the state \textit{Ready}, in which the system is configured and waits for the \textit{Start} request in order to initiate the transition from \textit{Ready} to \textit{Running}, in which the system is ready for data taking.
 It stays there until either a \textit{Stop} or \textit{Abort} request is received.
 The exact meaning of the states for the individual run control IOCs is listed in table~\ref{tab:C4_fsm_states}.
 Whenever an error occurs, the FSM goes into \textit{Error} state, where it remains until the confirmation by the operator.
 In any state only valid requests are accepted and executed, any invalid request, e.g. \textit{Start} in state \textit{Idle}, is ignored.

-For the environmental monitoring IOCs a simpler FSM, as shown in the right diagram of figure~\ref{fig:C4_state_machine}, consisting of two stable (\textit{Idle, Running}) and two transitional states (\textit{Configuring, Aborting}), was chosen.
-The reason is that these IOCs are mainly used for monitoring purposes, and thus stay in running most of the time and are not directly controlled by the \belletwo\ RC.
-That means, they provide data even when the \belletwo\ detector and thus also the SVD is off.
+For the environmental monitoring IOCs a simpler FSM, as shown in the right diagram of figure~\ref{fig:C4_state_machine}, consisting of two stable (\textit{Idle, Running}) and two transitional states (\textit{Configuring, Aborting}), is chosen.
+The reason is that these IOCs are mainly used for monitoring purposes, staying in the \textit{Running} state most of the time, and are not directly controlled by the \belletwo\ RC.
+They provide data even when the \belletwo\ detector and thus also the SVD is off.
 On the other hand, the SVD run control IOCs are controlled by the \belletwo\ \acrshort{RC} during global data taking and thus have to follow the run states of the whole \belletwo\ detector.